nyaruku/osuTo2007/README.md

 - Beatmaps with a lot of timing points/objects will take long time to load when u play<br/>
   -> each 100KB ~ 5-6minute load time<br/>
   -> lag spikes/unstable frame rate<br/>
+  -> b337 currently the earliest client that is optimized enough

 # How to run
 Download from release, or compile<br/>